 To recap, we’ve answered the question, “Does shaving your armpits reduce sweat?”
 We’ve also offered suggestions to ensure a clean shave and alternatives to shaving armpits for those who aren’t ready to take the bare-armpit plunge.

-To help reduce the appearance of sweat and the occurrence of smelly underarms, check out our line of sweat proof undershirts.
+To help reduce the appearance of sweat and the occurrence of smelly underarms, check out our line of sweat proof undershirts (buy on our shop or on Amazon.)
 Coupled with clean-shaven armpits and a reliable antiperspirant, you can experience “wearable confidence” instead of worrying about sweating through your dress shirt.